rgrempel/elm-web-api/README.md

     that I can return `Nothing` if it's not present).
 However, that would add some complexity for the client for possibly little gain.

-*   Eventually, I'll set up testing via Travis and SauceLabs, so that I can precisely define which browsers are supported.
-Then, if there are specific facilities that are missing from some browsers I'd like to support, I can do something fancy to account for that.
+*   I have now set up testing via Travis and SauceLabs, so that I can precisely define which browsers are supported.
+In some cases, I have been doing just a little bit of custom support for browser quirks.

+*   You can see the graphic for supported browsers at the top of this page.
+    Note that IE 9 and below are giving me strange errors in testing, which I haven't been able to quickly understand.
+If anyone greatly cares about IE 9 and below, let me know and I'll look into it with more energy.

 *   For the moment, I'm not thinking too hard about supporting node.js.
 That's a somewhat larger issue for Elm (it requires some shimming even to get